spenhappenin/vandelay/README.md

     • I would have created a new json file with the same name as the report but probably would have appended removed to it to differentiate.

-    • I also would have returned the two json objects to my React app and displayed them to the browser.
+    • I also would have returned the two json objects to my React app and displayed them in the browser.
 I thought about creating a table that listed the records and have a button that would toggle between the validated records and non validated records.

     • I would have attempted to write some tests.
-I will admit right now testing is one of my weak points and if I had more time I would have attempted to write some.
+I will admit testing is one of my weak points and if I had more time I would have attempted to write some.
 My thought process came down to this:
       - write some tests.
         • Pros: shows I tried to do something I am not strong at
         • Cons: write bad tests